zanehirning/zanehirning/README.md

 Hello, my name is Zane Hirning and I am an aspiring software developer/any tech developer.
 I am currently pursuing a degree in computer science at Utah State University.
-My GPA is currently a 3.5, and I was an honors student in highschool with a 3.97 GPA
+My GPA is currently a 3.5, and I was an honors student in highschool with a 3.97 GPA.

 In my freetime, I like to code programs and try to learn different languages/skills.
 I have always had a passion for innovation and learning new things.